Cycloctane/pylibcue/README.rst

 pylibcue
 ========

-Python wrapper for `libcue <https://github.com/lipnitsk/libcue>`_ CUE sheet parser library.
+pylibcue is a CUE sheet parser library for python.
+It provides fast and reliable CUE sheets parsing interfaces for python by wrapping `libcue
+<https://github.com/lipnitsk/libcue>`_ C library with Cython.

 Install
 -------